 New York State Office of Children & Family Services requirements regarding the required ratio of staff members to children and the maximum allowed sizes of groups are followed for all programs.
 All children will be supervised at all times by qualified staff members according to those same requirements.

 The Elizabeth Mascia Child Care Center is licensed through the New York State Office of Children and Family Services.
 OCFS Regulations are located outside the Main Offices.
 The regulation may also be located on the OCFS website at http://ocfs.ny.gov/main/ then go to Child Care and scroll down to Regulations/Policies/Law.
 Our day care regulations are Part 413 Child Care Regulations.
 You may contact the Office at (845)708-2400 to register a complaint.

 Toddlers (18 months – 36 months)

 Toddler services are provided in a secure and stimulating environment with a focus on socialization.
-There are three mixed-age Toddler groups.
-Two are for Toddlers ranging in age from 12 – 36 months.
-The other is for 18 – 36 month olds.
+There are three Toddler groups ranging in age from 18 – 36 months.
 Children learn to interact with their peers in small groups.
 Learning is promoted through sensory experiences.
 Social, cognitive, language and motor skills are developed.
 Toddlers receive the individualized attention they need to feel successful with each activity.
 Toddlers are encouraged to feed themselves and are introduced to all foods.
 Toddler teachers work closely with parents on toileting.
 Most Toddlers are out of diapers by the time they move up to the Preschool program, and it is strongly encouraged, but it is not a requirement.
 Age appropriate and individually and developmentally appropriate curriculum is followed.